 Constraint Type Details Inclusions Reference set content was sourced from the Time descriptors of days, weeks and years subhierarchy of the Qualifier value hierarchy.
-Concepts shall contain only a single name describing a day or a month.
-Exclusions Concepts containing multiple or combinations of names shall be excluded, for example, "Monday, Wednesday and Friday".
+Concepts contain only a single name describing a day or a month.
+Exclusions Concepts containing multiple or combinations of names have been excluded, for example, "Monday, Wednesday and Friday".